Best Women's Erotica of the Year, Volume 6

 Best Women's Erotica of the Year, Volume 6 is edited by

-Rachel Kramer Bussel and will be published by Cleis Press
+Rachel Kramer Bussel and published by Cleis Press

 About the book: